Kamor/ArchDiag/README.md

 # ArchDiag
 Diagnose tool for the arch data from www.daimonin.org

-This is my idea of cleaning and sorting the arch data
+This is my idea of cleaning and sorting the arch data.
+I also learned a lot of coding and had some fun.

 ## v0.1
 - console command interface